- This page, Request a vanity license plate, is offered by

 Plate Criteria

-3. Numbers cannot be used in the middle of a plate; they must come at the end.
-For example, AAA222 would be an acceptable Passenger vanity plate; AAA22A would not be acceptable.
-The first number used cannot be a “0.”
+- Numbers cannot be used in the middle of a plate; they must come at the end.
+For example, AAA222 would be an acceptable Passenger Vanity Plate; AAA22A would not be acceptable.
+The first number used cannot be a “0”.

-2. Is duplicative of a registration already issued.
+- is duplicative of a registration already issued;

-3. Is or implies a vulgarity or profanity including a swear or curse word, or scatological term, not usually displayed in the community for general viewing.
+- is or implies a vulgarity or profanity including a swear or curse word, or scatological term, not usually displayed in the community for general viewing;

-4. Must not be obscene or otherwise contain material of sexual suggestiveness in that it refers to a sexual body part, a sex act, or the availability for sex.
+- is obscene or otherwise contains material of prurient sexual suggestiveness in that it refers explicitly or by euphemism to a sexual body part, a sex act, or the availability for sex; and/or

-5. Must not include an expression of “fighting words” that the RMV reasonably believes would incite or provoke violence or other immediate breach of peace.
+- is an expression of "fighting words" that the RMV reasonably foresees would imminently incite or provoke violence or other immediate breach of peace.”